-The College has four wholly-owned subsidiary companies: Betaris Training Limited, Gloucestershire Facilities Management Limited, New College Developments Limited and Gloucestershire Professional Services Limited.
-The principal activity of Betaris Training Limited is the provision of training to the private sector for employer-led qualifications in areas that the College does not normally cover, such as security, rail-track maintenance and warehousing.
+The College has four wholly owned subsidiary companies: Betaris Training Limited, Gloucestershire Facilities Management Limited, New College Developments Limited and Gloucestershire Professional Services Limited.
+The principal activity of Betaris Training Limited is managing the provision of training to the private sector for employer-led qualifications in areas that the College does not normally cover.
 The principal activity of Gloucestershire Facilities Management Limited is the operation of commercial activities such as cleaning and the management of the College's commercial properties.
 The main purpose of New College Developments Limited is the management of major building and development projects on behalf of the College and the supply of sustainable power to the College.
 The principal activity of Gloucestershire Professional Services Limited is the supply of support services to Gloucestershire College.
 Any surpluses generated by these subsidiaries are transferred to the College under gift aid provisions.

-In the current year, the surpluses and deficits generated for Betaris Training Limited, Gloucestershire Professional Services Limited, New College Developments Limited and Gloucestershire Facilities Management Limited were £62,143 (2021/22: £51,230), £35,963 (2021/22: £35,865), (£228,638) (2021/22: £957), and £60,140 (2021/22: £92,208), respectively.
+In the current year, surpluses and deficits generated for Betaris Training Limited, Gloucestershire Professional Services Limited, New College Developments Limited and Gloucestershire Facilities Management Limited were £18,382 surplus (2022/23: £62,143 surplus), £35,928 surplus (2022/23: £35,963 surplus), £278,727 deficit (2022/23: £228,638 deficit), and £36,588 surplus (2022/23: £60,140 surplus), respectively.

-The College's net pension liability, as reported under FRS102 has decreased by £2,004,000 to £Nil in the year to 31 July 2023.
-This follows an asset ceiling adjustment on the basis that the College are unlikely to recover the asset and consequently does not meet the definition for recognition.
-The College continues to make additional contributions to the scheme which has had a positive impact on the accumulated pension deficit going forwards.
-In the year ended 31 July 2023 the College made £213,000 in additional contributions.
+The College's net pension liability, as reported under FRS102, has been maintained at £Nil in the year to 31 July 2024.
+This follows an asset ceiling adjustment on the basis that the College is unlikely to recover the asset and consequently does not meet the definition for recognition.
+The College continues to make additional contributions to the scheme which has had a positive impact on the accumulated pension fund reserves going forwards.
+In the year ended 31 July 2024 the College made £213,000 in additional contributions.